SHORE EXCURSIONS CREDIT

 Need to Know:

 Note: The tour busses are not allowed into the historical center of Florence nor Pisa.
+Drop off/on in Florence located approx. 45 mins walk from Santa Croce Square.
 The walking tour in Florence will cover approximately 2 miles, not recommended for guests with walking difficulties.
 The photo stop in Pisa is not guided and you’ll have to walk from the bus parking area approximately 15 minutes each way.
 Guests who are planning to visit religious sites during free time, please dress appropriately - no bare shoulders, shorts, or skirts above the knee are allowed.
 The order of the visits can change, therefore it is not recommended to book museum entrances or private visits.
-Maps of Florence and Pisa are provided.
+Maps of Florence and Pisa are provided via QR code.
 Headsets provided from the pier.
-Guests who go ashore do so with the understanding that they will be mixing with members of the general public.

 DURATION 10 hrs